 For more than a century, Boston big leaguers have had a penchant for behavior as weird as Manny being Manny – Ramirez, that is, disappearing into the Green Monster to take a bathroom break in 2008.

 Lee certainly grasped the concept.
 He once told reporters he sprinkled marijuana on his pancakes in the morning because it immunized him from the bus fumes he inhaled while jogging to Fenway Park.
-He called manager Don Zimmer, ‘the Gerbil.’
-Lee claimed he beat Catfish Hunter after drinking four beers.
+Lee won 17 games three seasons in a row, with help from a pitch he called the “eephus.”
+He claimed he beat Yankees pitcher Catfish Hunter after drinking four beers.

 Alcohol fueled the bizarre off-field behavior of Rabbit Maranville, the 5’5” shortstop for the Miracle Braves in 1914.
 A native of Springfield, Mass., Maranville once dove into a hotel fountain and emerged with a goldfish between his teeth.
 He was arrested in Japan for marching in a military parade wearing a stolen uniform.
 Maranville once broke his leg at home plate and then argued with the umpire about the call before passing out.
 On the field he mimicked umpires, danced on the base paths and let fly balls hit him on the chest before catching them at his waist.

 Mickey McDermott also had trouble with the grape.
 His high school class voted him the most likely to be found dead in a hotel room.
 A right-handed pitcher with the Red Sox, his record was 69 wins, 69 losses and 19 DUIs.
 A tremendous athlete, he played semipro ball against adults when he was 13.
-McDermott tried to sign with the Red Sox when he was 15; his father altered his birth certificate to make him seem older.
+In 1944, McDermott tried to sign with the Red Sox when he was 15.
+His father altered his birth certificate to make him seem older.

 When catcher Bernie Carbo came up with the Red Sox in 1977, he was welcomed by Tom Yawkey, dressed in brown pants, shirts and shoes.
 Yawkey asked him if there was anything he needed.
 Carbo mistook his identity and asked him to get a couple of Fenway Franks.